cboelsen/tastytopping/docs/index.rst

 Justification
 ^^^^^^^^^^^^^

 Why another one?
-There are some other packages around that do something similar (most notably tastypie-queryset-client), but they're lacking in a few areas:
+There are some other packages around that do something similar, but they're lacking in a few areas:

 - `ORM <http://en.wikipedia.org/wiki/Object-relational_mapping>`_.
 A lot of
   other packages need both the resource data and the API wrapper to work with